-Eligible members of the Baseball Writers Association of America will vote on a ballot comprising holdover candidates from the 2019 Hall of Fame Election and players who played their last major league game in 2014.
-The ballot, made public on November 18, 2019, includes 32 names headed by first-timer Derek Jeter.
+Eligible members of the Baseball Writers Association of America voted on a ballot comprising holdover candidates from the 2019 Hall of Fame Election and players who played their last major league game in 2014.
+The ballot, made public on November 18, 2019, included 32 names headed by first-timer Derek Jeter.

 - Scott Boeck: "Derek Jeter heads list of players on 2020 Baseball Hall of Fame ballot", USA Today, November 18, 2019.

 - Anthony Castrovince: "Here's the 2020 Hall of Fame ballot", mlb.com, November 18, 2019.